Alexander-Popescu/DeadSnake/README.md

 1
 ```

+# Compilation
+So you have written your first program, how do you run it?
+As promised the compiler is written in python.
+However, this compiler must be run through two nested virtualbox virtual machines, as stated in our virtualbox (trademark) corporate sponsorship (not actually sponsored).
+Before compilation, the compiler will ask you if you are running it through these two nested instances.
+Lying here is strictly prohibited, and doing so will alert 4 minimum wage DeadSnake employees to give you a phone call and be mad at you for at least 15 minutes.

 # Future Works
 The short term goals of DeadSnake are numerous, but the end goal remains rewriting C in DeadSnake.
 This will complete the cycle and forever softlock computational development.